 Ottawa Valley PC voters would have elected five MPPs, not just three.
 Maybe Chris Savard from Cornwall, and Graham Fox or Trina Morissette.
-(However, Lake Ontario Region PC voters would have elected one fewer MPP.)
+(However, Central East Region PC voters would have elected one fewer MPP.)

 Hamilton area PC voters would have elected five MPPs from Hamilton, Niagara, Brant and Burlington, not just three.
 Maybe Chris Corrigan and Bart Maves or Tara Crugnale.

 Southwestern PC voters would have elected three MPPs, not just two from the London-Windsor area.
 Maybe Monte McNaughton or Allison Graham.